Derrick Taylor

-Derrick Howard Taylor (born March 15 1964) is an American former professional football defensive back in the National Football League (NFL), who played for the New Orleans Saints during the 1987 NFL season.
-He played college football at NC State.
+Derrick Howard Taylor (born March 15, 1964) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the NC State Wolfpack.
+He played in the NFL for the New Orleans Saints in 1987.

 Early life

 Taylor attended Charlotte Catholic High School in Charlotte, North Carolina.

 College career

-While at NC State his senior year, he recorded six interceptions, with one returned for a touchdown.
+While at North Carolina State University his senior year, he recorded six interceptions, with one returned for a touchdown.

 Professional career

 During the 1987 strike shortened NFL season, Taylor made three game appearances and three starts for the New Orleans Saints.